JourneyOver/Adventure_Land_Codes/README.md

+<h1>Game Over</h1>

+<p>As a consequence of the recent 1 + 1 + 1 character limit and the game going to what feels like full P2W, I will no longer be updating this repo.</p>

+<p>If someone else fancies to keep the show running, they are free to do so by forking this repo.</p>

 <h1>Adventure Land Scripts</h1>

 <p>This repo is a collection of scripts I have either pulled together from reddit, discord, various other sources, or created myself.</p>